Members of the Fisheries Expert Group (FEG)

 Vice-Chair: Eskild Kirkegaard

-Eskild has more than 30 years of experience in fisheries management, with expertise on environmental management, fish stock assessment, research planning & evaluation, and administration.
+Eskild has, for more than 40 years, been working in fisheries research and management.
+He has expertise within fisheries and environmental management, fish stock assessment, research planning & evaluation, and science leadership & administration.

-He served as former Chair of the Advisory Committee (ACOM) of the International Council for the Exploration of the Sea (ICES).
-Prior to that, he covered senior positions on fisheries management and research at the Technical University of Denmark, the Danish Institute for Fisheries Research, and the European Commission (DG-FISH).
+He retired as Chair of the Advisory Committee (ACOM) of the International Council for the Exploration of the Sea (ICES) in 2018 and has since then been working as independent consultant.
+Before that, he held senior positions on fisheries management and research at the Technical University of Denmark (DTU), the Danish Institute for Fisheries Research, and the European Commission (DG-FISH).

 Vice-Chair: Anthony (Tony) Charles

-Dr. Anthony (Tony) Charles has been at Saint Mary’s University for over 25 years, holding a dual appointment as Professor of Management Science within the Sobey School of Business, and professor of Environmental Science in the Faculty of Science (<http://husky1.smu.ca/~charles>).
+Dr. Anthony (Tony) Charles has been at Saint Mary’s University for over 25 years, holding a dual appointment as Professor of Management Science within the Sobey School of Business, and professor of Environmental Science in the Faculty of Science.

 Internationally, he is a Pew Fellow in Marine Conservation, Senior Research Fellow of the International Ocean Institute, recipient of the Gulf of Maine Visionary Award, Past-President of the International Institute of Fisheries Economics and Trade (IIFET) and of the Resource Modeling Association (RMA), and currently lead researcher of the Community Conservation Research Network.